-The two-year Associate‘s Degree in Graphic Design program offers a variety of courses in the aesthetic, technical, and theoretical aspects of graphic design.
-Those who complete the two-year program are eligible to transfer to the UDC Bachelor of Fine Arts in Graphic Design, provided they successfully pass the portfolio review and maintain a ―B‖ average in all major courses.
+The Associate of Arts in Graphic Design program offers a variety of courses in the aesthetic, technical, and theoretical aspects of graphic design.
+Those who complete the two-year program with a “B” average in all major courses are eligible to transfer to the Bachelor of Fine Arts in Graphic Design upon passing a portfolio review.

-Courses are taught in labs with up-to-date technology and cover the major areas of the graphic design field, including illustration, logo design, web design, and animation.
-Students are prepared with solid skills in conceptual thinking, drawing, color theory, art and design history, as well as knowledge of the computer programs essential to success in the field.
+Courses are taught in labs with cutting edge technology, and cover the major areas of the graphic design, including illustration, logo design, web design, and animation.
+Students are prepared to compete in the workforce with skills in conceptual thinking, drawing, color theory, art and design history, as well as knowledge of the computer programs essential to success in the field.
 The program gives students the opportunity to merge imagination with technique to produce cutting-edge design work.

 Graduates pursue professional opportunities in various design disciplines.
-A degree in graphic design is the first step to a career in art direction, web design, publication design, illustration, animation, or any number of disciplines in communication design.
+Potential careers include art direction, web design, publication design, illustration, animation, or any number of disciplines in communication design.
 All core courses are held at the Van Ness campus, 4200 Connecticut Ave.
 NW.

-- Demonstrate an understanding of fundamental design principles; the use of line, shape, color, value, texture, and space
+- Demonstrate an understanding of fundamental design principles such as the use of line, shape, color, value, texture, and space.

 - Demonstrate a flexibility to adapt to changing design trends.

 - Establish solid conceptual thinking and critical reasoning skills.